secretstartups/handbook/workflow/index.html.md

 The intent of a revert is never to place blame on the original author.
 Additionally, it is helpful to inform the original author so they can participate as a DRI on any necessary follow up actions.

-The `pipeline:revert` must be set on revert merge requests to skip some non-essential jobs in order to speed up the MR pipelines.
+The `pipeline:expedite-master-fixing` label, and `master:broken` or `master:foss-broken` label must be set on merge requests that fix `master` to skip some non-essential jobs in order to speed up the MR pipelines.

 ## Broken `master`